MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 #### Python Client Analyzer Install Script

-The following script performs the first 6 steps of the [Running the Python version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux).
+The following script performs the first six steps of the [Running the Python version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux).
 When complete, the XMDE Client Analyzer Python scripts are available from the `/tmp/XMDEClientAnalyzer` directory.

 1. Create a bash file `InstallXMDEClientAnalyzer.sh` and paste the following content into it.